Also known as the TD Centre, the buildings of Toronto’s sparkling Dominion Centre have been impressing visitors for decades.

 About the Towers

-The 223m (731-foot) tall Toronto Dominion Bank Tower is the tallest completed building ever designed by Ludwig Mies van der Rohe.
+The 223 meter-tall (731 ft.)
+Toronto Dominion Bank Tower is the tallest completed building ever designed by Ludwig Mies van der Rohe.
 It sits in the middle of the complex and is the centerpiece of the TD Centre.
 The Royal Trust Tower is the next tallest at 46 stories.
-The remainder of the buildings are between 31 and 39 stories, with the exception of 220 Bay Street, one of the newer buildings, which is only 15 stories tall.
+The remainder of the buildings are between 31 and 39 stories, except for 220 Bay Street, one of the newer buildings, which is only 15 stories tall.

 The buildings are known for their stunning black-painted steel frames and bronze-tinted glass curtain walls as well as the special touches applied to the interior, which includes liberal use of marble, granite, travertine, and beautiful oak.